artificialsolutions/teneo-web-chat/docs/features/TTS.md

 * Speak Clearly: For best transcription results, speak clearly and at a moderate pace.
 * Avoid Background Noise: Try to minimize background noise when using the speech-to-text feature to improve accuracy.
 * Check Volume: Make sure your device's volume is turned up when using the text-to-speech feature to hear the playback clearly.

-By following these simple steps, you can effortlessly interact with the application using your voice for input and receive auditory feedback.
-Enjoy a hands-free and accessible experience!